1. Home

 Pointed crest; spines growing out from backbone

-Hypacrosaurus received its odd name ("almost the highest lizard") because, when it was discovered in 1910, this duck-billed herbivore was considered second only to T. Rex in size.
-It has since been outclassed by numerous other dinosaurs, both herbivores and carnivores, but the name has stuck.
+Hypacrosaurus received its odd name ("almost the highest lizard") because, when it was discovered in 1910, this duck-billed dinosaur was considered second only to Tyrannosaurus Rex in size.
+Needless to say, it has since been outclassed by numerous other dinosaurs, both herbivorous and carnivorous, but the name has stuck.

-What sets Hypacrosaurus apart from other hadrosaurs is the discovery of a complete nesting ground, complete with fossilized eggs and hatchlings.
-This has allowed paleontologists to piece together a fair amount of information about Hypacrosaurus' growth patterns and family life, data that's sorely lacking for most dinosaurs.
-For instance, we now know that Hypacrosaurus hatchlings attained adult sizes in 10 or 12 years, far sooner than the 20 or 30 years of the typical tyrannosaur.
+What sets Hypacrosaurus apart from most other hadrosaurs is the discovery of a complete nesting ground, complete with fossilized eggs and hatchlings (similar evidence has been found for another North American duck-billed dinosaur, Maiasaura).
+This has allowed paleontologists to piece together a fair amount of information about Hypacrosaurus' growth patterns and family life: for instance, we know that Hypacrosaurus hatchlings attained adult size in 10 or 12 years, far sooner than the 20 or 30 years of the typical tyrannosaur.